 Cheddar and apple may be a classic combination, but that does not mean that cheddar is the only cheese that pairs successfully with apples.
 Mimolette, which looks nearly identical to a cantaloupe before it is cut, is a French cheese based on a Gouda recipe.
 Its deep orange color is reminiscent of what many Americans think of as cheddar, which explains why Mimolette is often characterized that way.
 The cheese has become popular and is fairly easy to find in stores with good cheese selections.
 Otherwise, use an aged Gouda or cheddar.–Laura Werlin

-Mimolette Cheese and Apple-Cranberry Galette Recipe
+Mimolette, Apple and Cranberry Galette Recipe

 - Quick Glance